-The structure of the 412 account was set up so that it would collect data on taxpayer-initiated payments made through the Municipal-Payments.com website.
+The structure of the 412 account was set up so that it would collect data on taxpayer-initiated payments made through the Express Pay website.
 This website is operated by the firm awarded the City contract and allows each department that is folded into the internet payment option (Treasury, Water, Parking Tickets, etc.) to run a daily report from the website, prepare a cash report and apply payments to taxpayer accounts.
 Each department may prepare two separate cash reports: one for credit card and another for e-Check payments.
 Deposits made to the bank will start at two per day-one for all credit card payments and another for all e-Checks.
-Note that Systems East does not receive or disburse cash; it only provides the interface through its Municipal-Payments.com website.
+Note that Systems East does not receive or disburse cash; it only provides the interface through its Express Pay website.
 This website collects payment data and passes the information to the City and to the companies processing credit card and e-Check transactions.

 Based upon the selection of payment method, the transactions are relayed to the bank by Global Payments (for credit cards) or ACH Direct (for e-Check).
 Each of these entities makes available an audit trail report which ties to the deposit into the 412 account.
 The websites are Authorize.net for credit cards and PaymentsGateway.net for e-Checks.
 Generally, the four cash reports will tie into the two deposits in the bank.
-The reconciliation should assure that all deposits reported by Systems East/Municipal-Payments.com have indeed been credited to the City's bank account.
+The reconciliation should assure that all deposits reported by Express Pay have indeed been credited to the City's bank account.

-The Office of the City Auditor's initial review of bank reconciliations in the April-June, 2006 quarter, which was the first audited period where internet activity appeared, indicated some discrepancies existed between bank statements and what was appearing in the General Ledger for the 412 account.
+The Office of the City Auditor's initial review of bank reconciliations in the April-June 2006 quarter, which was the first audited period where internet activity appeared, indicated some discrepancies existed between bank statements and what was appearing in the General Ledger for the 412 account.
 Subsequent interviews with Finance Department staff suggested some timing issues had been associated with the implementation of the new payment options.
 It was anticipated by Finance Department staff that later bank reconciliations would become smoother and easier to complete with further attention having been devoted to reconciliation development for internet activity.

 Discussions that occurred over a period of time between the Office of the City Auditor and the Finance Department and Finance's position is that the 412 account is being adequately reconciled.
-Based on multiple conversations with Finance Department staff about the particulars of the account, we concur that this is the case; however, the complicated nature of the account has made a third party reconciliation difficult and time consuming.
+We concur that this is the case; however, the complicated nature of the account has made a third party reconciliation difficult and time consuming.
 While the review of the information received by the Office of the City Auditor made it possible to determine that the cash and cash equivalent balances were in fact free from "material misstatements", an exact reconciliation remains problematic.

-The Office of the City Auditor is continuing to communicate with the Finance Department in attempting to develop a process for a third party review/audit focusing exclusively on the 412 account activity.
+The Office of the City Auditor will continue to communicate with the Finance Department in attempting to develop a process for a third party review/audit focusing exclusively on the 412 account activity.